performant-software/tag-aid-poc/README.md

 </details>

 With this configuration, when you are ready to regenerate the DTS data, you can run the script and then replace the contents of `/var/www/dts-data` on the server with the contents of the latest `public/data/dts-data_YYYY-MM-DD_hh:mm:ss` directory.
-For example, with rsync, from the project root directory on your local machine, the command might look something like this with [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories):
+For example, from the project root directory on your local machine, the command might look something like this with [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories):

 ```sh
 rsync -ar --delete public/data/dts-data_YYYY-MM-DD_hh:mm:ss/. user@server:/var/www/dts-data